istjdev/n8n-nodes-etelecom/README.md

 ## Usage

-After installation, the ETelecom Zalo OA nodes will be available in the n8n workflow editor under the "ETelecom" category.
+After installation, the eTelecom Zalo OA nodes will be available in the n8n workflow editor under the "eTelecom" category.

 ### Configuration Requirements

-1. You need an ETelecom account with API access
+1. You need an eTelecom account with API access
-2. Add ETelecom API credentials to n8n:
+2. Add eTelecom API credentials to n8n:
-   - API Domain (typically the ETelecom server address)
+   - API Domain (typically the eTelecom server address)
    - Your API Token

-### ETelecom Zalo OA Send Message
+### eTelecom Zalo OA Send Message

 This node allows you to send text messages from your Zalo OA account to Zalo users.
 Parameters include: